praetoriani/Web-Components/README.md

 Examples of Web Components are located in the **Samples** folder.<br>Each example has a <code>README.md</code> that includes some explanation about the Web Component Sample.
 <br><br>
 Feel free to download and play with the code example

+> [!NOTE]
+> This repo is still under construction.
+> More content is coming soon ...